pgamer78/POD-Info/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Unlocked Bible Notes Team Information Documentation
+Print on Demand Information Documentation
 ================================

 This site is the official documentation for Door43's Unlocked Bible Notes.
 The content for the UBN is being created by Wycliffe Associates staff members.